 Last but not least, it’s essential to give credit where credit is due.
-Remember that everything begins with your tenants as a landlord, and finding good tenants relies on more than plain old-fashioned luck.
-Do your homework and take the extra time needed to mitigate your risk by finding quality tenants.
+Remember that everything begins with your residents as a landlord, and finding good residents relies on more than plain old-fashioned luck.
+Do your homework and take the extra time needed to mitigate your risk by finding quality residents.

 By following these top five successful landlord processes, you can easily figure out how to be a good landlord for your rental property.

-Remember that not only do your tenants benefit from these qualities but the value of your property will as well, which ultimately means more money for you in the long run.
+Remember that not only do your residents benefit from these qualities but the value of your property will as well, which ultimately means more money for you in the long run.

 Whether you are an investment property owner, someone trying to sell your house, or looking to grow your portfolio, we have the information you need.
 Check out the Evernest YouTube channel today to learn the ins and outs of buying and managing your rental property.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.